-You must demonstrate in your written application and in interview that you have capacity and capability for, and an understanding of creative and cultural entrepreneurship, and that you are able to meet the intellectual demands of the programme.
+You must demonstrate in your written application and in an interview that you have capacity and capability for, and an understanding of creative and cultural entrepreneurship and that you are able to meet the intellectual demands of the programme.

 Before submitting your application you’ll need to have: